Generative AI in Azure AI Solutions

 Using code, call the chat model with the Azure AI Search index and vectorize the query.
 Give it a prompt and observe usage and citing of the indexed data.

-Exercise: Apply Content Filters to prevent output of harmful content
+Exercise: Apply Content Filters to prevent output of harmful content, Set Guardrails

 Exercise: Evaluate generative AI model performance